-The Family Nurse Practitioner (FNP) examination tests clinical knowledge in family/individual across the life span (prenatal, pediatric, adolescent, adult, elderly, and frail elderly primary care).
-Nurse Practitioners certified by AANPCP as a Family Nurse Practitioner will continue to be certified, credentialed, and recognized by AANPCP as long as the minimum requirements for renewal of certification are met and the certification does not lapse.
+The Family Nurse Practitioner (FNP) examination tests clinical knowledge in family/individual across the life span (prenatal, newborn, infant, child, adolescent, and adult including young, middle, older and elder adult).
+Nurse Practitioners certified by AANPCB as a Family Nurse Practitioner will continue to be certified, credentialed, and recognized by AANPCB as long as the minimum requirements for renewal of certification are met and the certification does not lapse.

-The Adult-Gerontology Primary Care Nurse Practitioner (A-GNP) examination tests clinical knowledge of young adults (including adolescents and emancipated minors), adults, and older adults (including young-old, old, and oldold adults).
-Applicants who have graduated from and met the requirements of adult-gerontology primary care coursework are not eligible to take the Adult examination.
-Certificants who are Dual-certified by AANPCP as both an ANP and a GNP are eligible to apply for conversion to the Adult-Gerontology Nurse Practitioner (A-GNP) through the AANPCP Conversion Application process.
+The Adult-Gerontology Primary Care Nurse Practitioner (AGNP) examination tests clinical knowledge of adolescent, young adult, older and elder adults.
+Certificants who are Dual-certified by AANPCB as both an ANP and a GNP are eligible to apply for conversion to the Adult-Gerontology Nurse Practitioner (AGNP) through the AANPCB Conversion Application process.

-AANPCB is collaborating with the American Academy of Emergency Nurse Practitioners (AAENP) to develop the Emergency Nurse Practitioner specialty certification examination for Family Nurse Practitioners who work in the emergency care.
-Due to the lifespan scope of the ENP examination, only certified FNPs who meet eligibility criteria will be able to take the AANPCP Emergency NP certification examination.
-This specialty certification examination is expected to become available in January 2017.
-Information will be available on the AANPCP website in the FAQ section.
+AANPCB is collaborating with the American Academy of Emergency Nurse Practitioners (AAENP) to develop the Emergency Nurse Practitioner specialty certification examination for Family Nurse Practitioners who work in emergency care.
+Due to the lifespan scope of the ENP examination, only certified FNPs who meet eligibility criteria will be able to take the AANPCB Emergency NP certification examination.